moliva/eversafe.ts/README.md

 In the project directory, you can run:

+### .env files

+For running in development env create a `.env` based on the `.env-example` file and for building the production image, make sure to have a `.env.production` one.

 ### `npm run dev` or `npm start`

 Runs the app in the development mode.<br>